 The legal age of employment in Saskatchewan is 16.
-People who are 14 and 15 can work if they have completed the Young Worker Readiness Certificate Course.
+Youths aged 14 and 15 can work if they have completed the Young Worker Readiness Certificate course.

-In Saskatchewan, Occupational Health and Safety (OHS) legislation states there are industries where youth can and cannot work.
+In Saskatchewan, Occupational Health and Safety Regulations, 1996 s.14(1,2) states there are industries where youth can and cannot work.

-- where there is exposure to chemical or biological substances that could endanger your health and safety; and
+- where there is exposure to chemical or biological substances that could endanger your health and safety

 - in power line construction or maintenance.